Nevena1997/GraalVM/README.md

 ```sh
 $ mx --dynamicimports /substratevm,/sulong,/truffle build
 ```
-Note that we are referencing the components relatively to the root of the Graal repository.
+Note that you are referencing the components relatively to the root of the Graal repository.

 ### Specifying components to build via environment variables